 I get messages every week from folks staring at flash sheets and feeling something missing.
 They love the style.
 The lines look clean.
 But something in their gut keeps whispering, “this isn’t actually mine.”
 That feeling has a name.
 It’s the difference between buying art and being part of creating it.

-So let me walk you through what a tattoo commission really is, why people pay real money for one, and how to know if it’s the right move for the ink you’re imagining.
+So let me walk you through what this kind of work really is, why people pay real money for one, and how to know if it’s the right move for the ink you’re imagining.

 What a Tattoo Commission Actually Means